Ckola99/Ecom-site/audiophileSite/README.md

 These improvements have helped me enhance both the efficiency and the overall user experience of the website, ensuring that it loads quickly and performs well across all devices.

+**update number 2**

+though I did learn tcp this solution mentioned above ended up introducing bugs into my code and was not good at all I ended up resulting to dynamically changing the images with react.
+I am searching for another solution to this problem and will update in future.

 ### Continued development

 IN future I would like to improve my websites performance in terms of using the threading of javascript.
 I realise some of my solutions are a bit verbose and I would like to in the future improve some of the code and refactor a more lightweight solution.